 Together, the pair decided to investigate how water could be stored in the mountains and sold to South Africa, generating electricity along the way.
 And so began an association that ultimately would lead to the Lesotho Highlands Water Project.

-The Lesotho Highland Water Project (LHWP) is one of the largest ongoing development projects in the world and the award-winning, multibillion Rand, bi-national project is widely regarded as an African success story.
+Decades of progress The Lesotho Highland Water Project (LHWP) is one of the largest ongoing development projects in the world and the award-winning, multibillion Rand, bi-national project is widely regarded as an African success story.
 It has pioneered the way for peaceful cooperation and mutually beneficial socio-economic development across the continent.
 Aurecon has played various key roles in the project since its inception six decades ago.
 Phase 1 comprised the major water transfer and hydropower components involving the construction of tunnels and dams, including the iconic 185 metre-high Katse Dam, designed to divert water from the Senqu (Orange) River to the Ash River in South Africa.

 Some of the challenges of the project included overcoming the large-scale, technically complex nature of the water transfer project, working in a harsh mountain environment and pioneering new systems to manage the biophysical and social aspects of the project.

 In 2005, a Phase 2 feasibility study was undertaken in two stages aimed at identifying further development options and investigating the preferred option in detail, which culminated in the recommendation of the Polihali Dam and transfer tunnel for implementation.
 Aurecon is currently a member of the MSKC Joint Venture responsible for the design and construction supervision of the Polihali Diversion Tunnels and the Polihali Transfer Tunnel.
 Aurecon has also been appointed to design and supervise construction of the Polihali major road bridges.

 In 2006, the South African Institution of Civil Engineering (SAICE) named the LHWP as the Most Outstanding Engineering Achievement of the Century.